Rate Limits

 • API tokens belonging to a specific user and generated in the developers or admin section

 Complexity API rate limits are based on the complexity of an app's queries in a given period.
-There are a few limits to keep in mind:
+Per-minute budgets follow a sliding window and reset 60 seconds after the first API call was made.

 Default complexities